vvanholl/myresume/resume.md

 * Zabbix/Collectd/Facette monitoring
 * Automation based on Ansible

-This environment must be up everyday, 24h/24, so I was regularly on call.
+Since this environment must be up everyday, 24h/24, I was regularly on call.

 Moreover, building the infrastructure was not possible without the help of dev teams.
 That's why I was often involved working with them.